wuschel/oly-scribe/README.md

 - entry game orders in *semi-human language* with the help of a **autocompletion** function.
 Hit *space* to autocomplete a word.
 - **transcribe** the entered orders to Olympia order format
-- **copy all** copies the entire text into the buffer memory.
-In order to selectively copy a part of the orders you need to mark the specific text before pressing the copy button.

 Example: